Skip to main content

 What is Pro Forma?

 Pro forma invoices: A pro forma invoice is a preliminary document sent before goods are shipped or services delivered.
-It shows what the final invoice will look like, including descriptions, quantities, and prices, but it is not a demand for payment and cannot be used for VAT recovery.
+It shows what the final invoice is expected to look like, including descriptions, quantities, prices, and payment details, but it is not a valid tax invoice and cannot be used for VAT recovery.

 • **Common uses in UK business:**